julietrb1/cycle-wps-tool/README.md

 What I found in my amateur, playful research is that there is a **massive** amount of fragmentation and missing pieces in information posted on the **very real, very current** weaknesses of wireless standards such as WPS.

 Then, I found some gold mines!
-Some people had talked about ways to automate getting around WPS locks, so that one could start a tool and have it unlock before your eyes.
-However, I couldn't find any such tool, even though these conversations were from years back.
+Some people had [talked about ways to automate getting around WPS locks](https://forums.kali.org/showthread.php?25459-Force-an-AP-to-reboot&p=46155#post46155), so that one could start a tool and have it unlock before your eyes.
+However, I couldn't find any such tool that matched my requirements and expecations, even though these conversations were from years back.

 These discussions involved having a tool run a WPS PIN attack on an AP and then, if and when the AP locks, run one or more known and semi-proven attacks on said AP to force it to reboot or confuse it.
 If it unlocks, continue.
 Rinse and repeat.